binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

-Without doing some rehabilitation on the resulting declaration however, you're stuck with the variable name used by the caller when you're *eval*ing it inside the function (although this does fix the sparse array issue).
-This isn't quite as easy as I'd like.
+Without doing some rehabilitation on the resulting declaration however, you're stuck with the variable name used by the caller when you're *eval*ing it inside the function.
+We want our variable names to be independent between the caller and callee.

 Another option is to use escaping.
 Bash's *printf* command provides a format which escapes any characters in values which could mess up an